demjrhan/Vaultive/Vaultive/Diagram.md

-Because that I am going to have roles like Admin,User,Guest.
+Because that I am going to have roles like Admin,User.
 Do I need to show it in diagram?

+==TODO==
+State Diagram. ( For what class? )